Appendix cancer

-Appendix cancer are very rare cancers of the vermiform appendix.
+Appendix cancer, also known as appendiceal cancer, is a very rare malignant tumor that forms in the vermiform appendix.

 Gastrointestinal stromal tumors are rare tumors with malignant potential.
 Primary lymphomas can occur in the appendix.
 Breast cancer, colon cancer, and tumors of the female genital tract may metastasize to the appendix.

 Diagnosis

 Carcinoid tumors are the most common tumors of the appendix.
 Other common forms are mucinous adenocarcinomas, adenocarcinoma not otherwise specified (NOS), and signet ring cell adenocarcinoma listed from highest to lowest incidence.

 Carcinoid

 A carcinoid is a neuroendocrine tumor (NET) of the intestines.
-Incidence rates among carcinoids occur at about .15 per 100,000 per year.
+Incidence rates among carcinoids occur at about 0.15 per 100,000 per year.
 This subgroup makes up a large amount of neoplasias both malignant and benign.
 Almost 3 out of 4 of these tumors are associated with the region at the end of the appendix, and tend to be diagnosed in the 4th to 5th decades in life.
-Both women and Caucasian individuals show a minor prevalence regarding Neuroendocrine tumor diagnosis without an explanation.
+Both women and Caucasian individuals show a minor prevalence regarding neuroendocrine tumor diagnosis without an explanation.
 Prognosis of 5 year survival rates of carcinoids averages between 70 and 80% for typical cases.
 Advanced cases for 5 year survival range from 12 to 28%.